MarcoKl99/C-string-lib/README.md

 Welcome to this small project on a few implementations of utilites regarding Strings in C!

+**Bonus:** A small templating CLI has been implemented, as described in the lower part of this file!
+This serves as a small example use-case for the implemented string functionalities.

 ## Sumamry 🏎️

 The project consists of